Help THE CITY cover the coronavirus crisis: What are your questions, concerns and experiences?

 I’m an “essential worker.”
 What are my protections?

-The state has guidelines from the Centers for Disease Control and Prevention (CDC) for employers that provide detailed instructions on how to clean and disinfect surfaces, best practices for social distancing in the workplace, and ways that workplaces can “support respiratory etiquette and hand hygiene.”
+The CDC also has guidelines for employers, which provide detailed instructions on how to clean and disinfect surfaces, best practices for social distancing in the workplace, and ways that workplaces can “support respiratory etiquette and hand hygiene.”

 If you are an essential worker and commuting to work, we’d like to hear from you.
 Talk to us here.

-What do I do if I think a business is violating Cuomo’s “New York on PAUSE” order?
+What do I do if I think my employer or another business is violating Cuomo’s “New York on PAUSE” executive order?

 What happens if I get sick?
 Will I get paid sick leave?